conbench/datalogistik/README.rst

     given, ``datalogistik`` will attempt to make it by cloning a repo (requires ``git`` on your PATH) and building the tool (requires ``make`` for UNIX or ``msbuild`` for Windows on your PATH).

-``PARTITION_MAX_ROWS``
-    Partition the dataset using this value as the maximum number of rows per partition.
-    Default 0, which means no partitioning.

 ``COMPRESSION``
     Compression to be used for the dataset.
 For Parquet dataset, this value will be